 Project B05: Co-constructing explainability with an interactively learning robot

-Research areas: Computer science
+Research areas: Computer science, Computer science education

 Anna-Lena Rinke, Bielefeld University